 Medically reviewed by Drugs.com.
-Last updated on Sep 16, 2020.
+Last updated on Aug 24, 2022.

-If you're sexually active, especially with multiple partners, you've probably heard the following advice many times: Use protection and get tested.
+If you're sexually active, especially with multiple partners, you may have questions about the risk of getting a sexually transmitted disease (STD) and when to get tested.

-This is important because a person can have a sexually transmitted disease (STD) without knowing it.
-In many cases, there aren't any signs or symptoms.
+Getting tested is important.
+That's because you can have a STD without knowing it.
+In many cases, there aren't any symptoms.
 In fact, that's why many experts prefer the term sexually transmitted infections (STIs), because you can have an infection without disease symptoms.

 But what types of STI testing do you need?
 And how often should you be screened?
 The answers depend on your age, your sexual behaviors and other risk factors.